Trusted WordPress tutorials, when you need them most.

 The WordPress More block

-Note: Every WordPress theme is different and some may override the default ‘Read More’ label.
+Note: Every WordPress theme is different, and some may override the default ‘Read More’ label.
 With that in mind, you may see different text on your ‘Read More’ button.

 Before you add a More block to your post, it’s important to check that your site is set up to show the latest posts on the homepage.
-If you are using a static page as your custom homepage, then your theme may ignore the More blocks and use its own settings instead.

 The WordPress Settings page